richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 like this:

 ```
-#' Multiples all values by two,
+#' Multiplies all values by two,
 #'   except 42, which stays 42
 #' @param x input, must be numeric
 #' @return magicified output